 Created in collaboration with seafood industry experts to help address the growing crisis of global fish stocks being overfished and depleted, you wouldn’t think there was much to offend.

-But the Tuno brand, that has already hit shelves at Coles, has made a big splash – and not in a good way – with the Australian seafood industry.
+But the vegan tuna brand, Tuno, that has already hit shelves at Coles, has made a big splash – and not in a good way – with the Australian seafood industry.

 Tuna manufacturers claim it is named and packaged in such as way that it’s trading off the good reputation of the seafood industry.
 Just like producers in other areas of food manufacturing, they have called for clearer labelling on ‘alternative’ products.